omardev11/Restaurant-Project/README.md

 ### **Front-End**
 - Based on a downloaded HTML/CSS template, customized to:
   - Dynamically render menu items and chefs' information using JavaScript.
-  - Display order and customer data retrieved from the API.
+  - Display order data retrieved from the API.
   - Handle user interactions for placing orders and logging in/registering.
 - Adjustments include adding JavaScript functions and integrating the front-end with the RESTful API.